kevintores92/leadgenie-repo/AI_LG/DEPLOYMENT_RAILWAY.md

 Running migrations
 - Migrations are executed by the backend Dockerfile at container start (`npx prisma migrate deploy`).
 Ensure `DATABASE_URL` is correctly set in Railway before starting the `backend-api` service.
-- If you prefer to run migrations manually from Railway Console:
+-- If you prefer to run migrations manually from Railway Console:
-  - Open a one-off shell and run: `npx prisma migrate deploy`
+  - Open a one-off shell and run: `prisma migrate deploy` or `npm run migrate:deploy` (in the app folder)

 Auto-number purchase & billing
 - Auto-buy of numbers is not enabled by default.
 If you implement auto-purchase, ensure strict org-level caps are enforced and record every purchase in `ComplianceAuditLog`.